ethsana/sana-docs/docs/installation/docker.md

 Once you have determined your Sana's Ethereum addresses, [fund your node](/docs/installation/fund-your-node).

-After your transaction has been completed, your node should recognise that your wallet has been funded, and begin to deploy and fund your Bee chequebook!
+After your transaction has been completed, your node should recognise that your wallet has been funded, and begin to deploy and fund your Ant chequebook!

-Once Sana has completed this procedure, you may query the Bee [HTTP API](/docs/api-reference/api-reference) at `http://localhost:1633`.
+Once Sana has completed this procedure, you may query the Ant [HTTP API](/docs/api-reference/api-reference) at `http://localhost:1633`.

 ```bash
 curl localhost:1633